 Fibromyalgia and Depression

 Many studies link fibromyalgia and depression.
-In fact, about three out of every 10 people with fibromyalgia also have major depression at the time of their diagnosis.
+In fact, people with fibromyalgia are up to three times more likely to have depression at the time of their diagnosis than someone without fibromyalgia.

 Some researchers feel that depression leads to changes in brain chemistry.
 Others look at abnormalities of the sympathetic nervous system -- the part of the nervous system that determines how you handle stress and emergencies.
 These abnormalities, they contend, may lead to the release of substances that cause more sensitivity to pain.
 The result is fibromyalgia with its chronic pain and feelings of depression.

 Learning more about the connection between fibromyalgia and depression can help you seek appropriate medical treatment from your doctor.
 That includes asking your doctor about antidepressants.

 By following an appropriate fibromyalgia treatment plan and getting the support of family and friends, you can take control of your fibromyalgia.
 You can also get control over your symptoms of depression and improve your quality of life.

 Sadness is a normal reaction to loss, life's struggles, or an injured self-esteem.
 Depression surpasses sadness and becomes a problem that affects your whole life.
 People who are depressed commonly experience: